 Your Credit History: Your credit history has a powerful effect on your insurance rates.
-Your insurance company may ask to see your credit history, including your debts, tax liens, personal judgements, and medical bills.
+Your insurance company may ask to see your credit history, including your debts, tax liens, personal judgments, and medical bills.

 Your Location: Drivers in some states pay significantly more than drivers in others.
 We’re not just talking about drivers in rough winter climates.
 Drivers in Louisiana, for example, pay some of the highest insurance rates in the nation.
 Your state can have a significant impact on your insurance rates.

-Other Reasons Why Your Car Insurance May Be High With No Accident History
+Other Reasons Why Your Car Insurance May Be High with No Accident History

 Some people have gone their whole lives without being in an accident – but they still pay enormous insurance premiums.
 Here are some of the reasons why you might pay high car insurance prices with no accidents: